Last Updated: July 14,2020

-If you’re wondering what Elon Musk’s net worth is, how he built his wealth, and how he became one of the richest men in the world, here’s the scoop on some of the most pressing questions.
+Wondering what Elon Musk’s net worth is?
+How he built his wealth?
+And how he became one of the richest men in the world?
+Here’s the scoop on some of the most pressing questions.

 Elon Musk started building his wealth back in the 90s when he dropped out of Stanford after just two days of attendance to pursue an entrepreneurial route and launch his first startup, Zip2.

 In 1995, Elon and his brother Kimbal Musk and business mentor Greg Kouri, co-founded Zip2, a Palo Alto, CA-based company.
 It provided and licensed online city guide software for newspapers.
 Funding from angel investors and $6,000 dollars from Kouri made the startup possible .